Ashshbansal/QAAutomation/README.md

 FaceBookLogin.java : it contains the functions which are needed for login functionality.

-FaceBookHomePage.java : It contains the functions which will be run when the Facebook home page is started.
+FaceBookHomePage.java : It contains the functions which are needed for posting the status on Facebook.